 The breakfast is simple yet high-quality and delicious.
 There’s fresh pastries & bread, scrambled eggs, bacon, fruits, cold cuts, cereals, dried fruits & fresh orange juice.

-Whitepod also has 3 new pod suites, the Forest Suite, 007 Suite & Swiss Pod Suite, each stylishly decorated according to its theme.
+Whitepod also ha pod suites, like the Forest Suite, 007 Suite & Swiss Pod Suite, each stylishly decorated according to its theme.

 I loved being able to take a luxury vacation while also being mindful of my ecological footprint by staying at Whitepod.
 I hope that more and more hotels will take this direction as the resource consumption and waste produced by the hospitality industry is substantial.
 While Whtepod does not have a rating I would personally give it 5 stars as it had a level of service and quality found at traditional 5-star hotels.
 The staff went out of their way to make my stay as comfortable as possible, which is no easy feat as the pods are a 20-min walk from reception.